brihadeesh/brihadeesh.github.io/content/blogroll.md

     instance on Mastodon.
 He writes about a variety of stuff but mostly just life, and watches.
 10. [False Knees](https://falseknees.com/): the hilarious bird comic!
+11. [View from Elephant Hills](https://shankarraman.in/): TR Shankar Raman has been an old family friend and he used to go birding with my father.
+He has been writing this blog for quite some time now and usually talks about ecological issues and bird-watching.